 Current Activities and Expertise

 Prior to joining the J.W.
 Fanning Institute for Leadership Development in 2004, Rawls worked in the private sector teaching and providing services in mediation, arbitration and other forms of dispute resolution and conflict management.
 Rawls was the founding president-elect of the Georgia Chapter of the Association for Conflict Resolution.
-She was an Administrative Law Judge in the State of Georgia, and a former assistant dean of the Georgia State University College Law.
-Additionally, she holds the status of Advanced Practitioner/Advanced Educator with the Association for Conflict Resolution and is also an Associate at the Public Conversations Project, an organization housed in Watertown, Massachusetts whose mission is to guide, train, and inspire individuals, organizations, and communities to constructively address conflicts relating to values and worldviews.
+Rawls was an Administrative Law Judge in the State of Georgia, and a former assistant dean of the Georgia State University College Law.
+Currently, she is a Senior Associate with Essential Partners (formerly the Public Conversations Project), an organizations located in Cambridge, Massachusetts whose mission is to guide, train and inspire individuals, organizations and communities to constructively address conflicts relating to values and worldviews.

 - 1974, B.S., psychology, Georgia State University